mecid/mecid.github.io/_posts/2020-05-06-building-calendar-without-uicollectionview-in-swiftui.md

 In the example above, you see how we can use our calendar view.
 I want you to pay attention to the way that I use to construct a day view.
 I call it the template view.
 I create a hidden text with the template value that has the maximal width.
 I show the real content as the overlay of the template view.
 This approach allows me to have day views of the same size.
 We can use the frame modifier instead, but in this case, we will break dynamic type support by limiting the space.

+> To learn more about benefits of view composition, take a look at my "[View composition in SwiftUI](/2019/10/30/view-composition-in-swiftui/)" post.

 ![calendar-screenshot](/public/calendar.png)

 Here is the final result of our work.
 I think it looks nice, at least I will use it in my next app.
-You can access full source code via Github Gist.
+You can access full source code via [Github Gist](https://gist.github.com/mecid/f8859ea4bdbd02cf5d440d58e936faec).

 #### Conclusion
 I still think that we will have a *UICollectionView* alternative later this year.
 But I need to mention that *SwiftUI* has such a friendly layout system that we can use to build great views.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!